This chapter deals extensively with how to build a good relationship with clients.

 The list is available as a downloadable resource for this chapter and it is called Client Gift Ideas.

 Make sure the price is right for what you offer

-As a personal trainer, especially when entering the business, getting your pricing right is imperative, especially if you are not working at a big franchise gym where that is all handled for you.
+As a personal trainer, especially when entering the business, getting your pricing right is imperative, especially if you are not working at a big franchise gym where that is handled.

-If you price your services too high and a client feels that you are underdelivering on their expectations, why would they look to staying with you as their personal trainer?
+If you price your services too high and a client feels that you are underdelivering on their expectations, why would they look to stay with you as their personal trainer?

 They are going to look somewhere else, that’s for sure.

 So how do you determine what the right pricing is?

 Well, perhaps the easiest way to deal with the question is to check what other personal trainers in your gym are charging and around the city or town where you work.

 Based on that, you can either charge similar rates or undercut them a little.